adrian-jrczk/Contacts/README.md

 2. Open this folder and install with `mvn clean install`
 3. In `target` folder there will be executable jar file `contacts.jar` which you can move freely and run with `java -jar contacts.jar`

-This program also creates .contacts folder inside home directory to store contacts.
+The first time you run this program, it creates .contacts folder (containing database file) inside your home directory.

 ## Technologies and tools